Class of 2023

 - Hometown: Nairobi, Kenya

 Gerry Migwi is a Hesburgh-Yusko Scholar from Nairobi, Kenya.
-He is an alumnus of the African Leadership Academy and intends to major in Computer Science.
+He is an alumnus of the African Leadership Academy (ALA) and is majoring in Computer Science.
 Gerry speaks fluent Swahili and Kikuyu.

-Currently, Gerry is working on a project backed by the Notre Dame Idea Center where members can access unsecured loans while earning interest on savings through the Ethereum Blockchain.
+Gerry is working on a project backed by the Notre Dame IDEA Center where members can access unsecured loans while earning interest on savings through the Ethereum Blockchain.

-Gerry was the lead programmer for the African Blockchain Initiative, Chief Technology Officer for Open Farm, and IT representative for the ALA Student Government.
+Prior to coming to Notre Dame, Gerry was the lead programmer for the African Blockchain Initiative and IT representative for the ALA Student Government.
 He worked as a teacher at Kihara Day School and built homemade filtration systems for children's homes.
-He also worked on his family farm as a herdsman.
+He also worked on his family’s farm as a herdsman.

 - Areas of Study: Electrical Engineering